What can you sell on Sellfy? and is it a legitimate platform.

 The cost of using these apps is on top of your Shopify costs.

 I am not going into a Sellfy vs Shopify comparison, because it would be like comparing chalk with cheese.

 Shopify does its thing very well, and so does Sellfy.

-Sellfy initially was developed specifically for digital products, and that is still the core of its business model.
+Sellfy initially was developed specifically for digital products, and that is still a big chunk of its business model.

 For any visual artist, digital or traditional, who wants to market their own tutorials.

-Sellfy has some very useful tools to make this as easy as cutting cake.
+Sellfy has some very useful tools to make this as easy as cutting a cake.

 - Video and Films